zreitz/multismash/README.md

 The results can be found in `multismash/example_output/`, as specified by the `out_dir` configuration.

+### Note: default antiSMASH configuration
+By default, antiSMASH is run with the `--minimal` flag, as set in the configuration `antismash_flags`.
+A minimal run reduces the run time by skipping many of the features that aren't used in the downstream tabulation, **including HTML generation**, as well as optional analysis modules such as NRPS/PKS domain or lanthipeptide precursor prediction.
+I made this the default because the time saving is significant, and if I'm running hundreds of genomes, I'm not looking at most of the HTML files anyway.

+If you want the HTML output for each run, you can add `--enable-html` to the configuration `antismash_flags`.
+To restore the antiSMASH default settings, remove the `--minimal` flag.
+Alternatively, I usually copy BGC region GBKs of interest to a new folder and use them as input for a second round of multiSMASH with a richer set of antiSMASH flags.

 ### Error handling: what happens if individual antiSMASH jobs fail
 The logs for each antiSMASH run are stored within the output directory in